-What mattress types are most comfortable?
+Which mattress types are most comfortable?

 Memory foam conforms to your body and keeps your spine and neck aligned.
 A memory foam mattress is a great option if you have back pain or like to feel like you're "sinking" into your mattress.
 Memory foam tends to trap heat though, so it's not always the best for hot sleepers.

-Hybrid mattresses combine the best of both worlds -- memory foam and springs.
+Traditional spring mattresses don't alleviate pressure as well as memory foam mattresses, but they're supportive and breathable.
+Hybrid mattresses combine the best of both worlds -- foam and springs.
 The foam provides pressure relief and a contouring effect, while the springs add some extra bounce and increase air flow.

 What are the best mattresses for side sleepers?

-The best mattresses for side sleepers are those that fall on the middle of the firmness scale -- medium-soft to medium.
+The best mattresses for side sleepers are those that fall on the soft to middle of the firmness scale -- medium-soft to medium.
 You need a mattress that has enough give to alleviate pressure on your shoulders and hips, but not so much that you sink into it.
 It's important to keep your spine aligned when you're sleeping on your side, since that's what ensures that you'll sleep comfortably and wake up pain-free.

 What are the best mattresses for back pain?